-Qualcomm Inc. (QCOM) Chief Executive Officer Paul Jacobs said that the largest seller of mobile-phone semiconductors can continue to grow earnings in double digits over the next five years.
+Qualcomm Inc. (QCOM:US) Chief Executive Officer Paul Jacobs said that the largest seller of mobile-phone semiconductors can continue to grow earnings in double digits over the next five years.

 Growth will be fueled by a surge in smartphone sales which will total about 5 billion units from 2012 through 2016, Jacobs said at a meeting with investors today at the company’s headquarters in San Diego, California.

 Qualcomm gained a bigger market value than Intel Corp.
 (INTC:US) for the first time last week after it forecast results that topped analysts’ estimates, adding to evidence that smartphones are gaining ground at the expense of computers.
 Under Jacobs, Qualcomm is gaining as consumers in developed nations snap up pricey new phones while those in emerging markets upgrade to devices that provide Web access.